Day 3: Symbols and icons of this deity; or How does Hermes appear?

 3. Most of the time we cannot really, actually, tangibly SEE Deity.
 We see the effects They have on the worlds, but to visually encompass the True Forms?
-I doubt our tiny, mortal bodies could withstand nor comprehend the hugeness of Them.
-And so, They manifest in forms, manipulations of energy, thoughts placed in our minds via inspiration, and other means communication has been open for the past 10,000 years humans have been doing it.
-Glimpses, shadows, montages in the fabric of time really is all we can handle...the poetic dance of Life.
-Symbolism, art and storytelling are all ways we perpetuate our relationship with Them; keeping connections alive through piety, psychology or whatever means necessary.
+I doubt our tiny, mortal bodies could withstand, nor comprehend, the hugeness of Them.
+And so, They manifest in forms, manipulations of energy, thoughts placed in our minds via inspiration, and other means of communication..
+Glimpses, shadows, montages in the fabric of time really is all we can handle...the poetic dance of life. symbolism, art and storytelling are all ways we perpetuate our relationship with Them; keeping connections alive through piety, psychology or whatever means necessary.

 The primordial, older Hermes is a Lord of Thievery and His cleverness is expressed through tools.
 Inventor of the lyre and pipes, Hermes traded with Apollo for these things in exchange for materials of great magick and skill...this hints at the entrepreneurial spirit the great Herm embodies, and why He carries a leather bag.
 He pushes the limits, tilts things in favor of His motivations which some would think as trickery.
 The cunning Hermes is most recognized in modern times by His winged helmet and sandals; well known icons adopted in art and some company brands.
 His swift shoes make Him an ideal patron of runners and general athletics.
 His usually wide-brimmed cap was in later years identified as winged too, but originally a tool of invisibility acquired by Aidoneus (the Unseen).
 The most well-known symbol of Hermes is the Caduceus, or the Herald's Rod, called kerykeion .
 The prototype for all magician's wands, this is a potently golden staff which brings sleep, guides the Dead and herds animals.